The idea originally was to fill a void for these players, who were barred from competing in Bristol Intermediate Grand Prix events.

 For 2000 an entry fee of £20 was levied to provide for trophies and prizes.
 In 2001, this fee was reduced to £15, while in 2002 it was raised again to £20, a level maintained until 2011, when Premier One fees were increased to £40.

-In 2013 the fees rose from £40 for Premier One and £20 for Premier Two to £50 and £25 respectively, and it is anticipated that fees will remain at that level for the foreseeable future.
+In 2013 the fees rose from £40 for Premier One and £20 for Premier Two to £50 and £25 respectively, and these fees have remained at that level until the present day.

 The criteria for "fast-tracking" players straight into the Premier League, i.e. by-passing the Conference by virtue of outside rankings, changed in 2005, when the threshold for BIBA ranking scores was increased from 1500 to 1550, and simultaneously an identical requirement for Gammonitis ranking scores was introduced.

 In 2015 the league was extended to accommodate a single Premier Three division.
-The pyramid structure allows for up to four such divisions.
+The pyramid structure allows for up to four such divisions, a second of these being triggered in 2021.